 Local police and the State Bureau of Investigation are cooperating on attempts to uncover the source of the blaze.
 Their efforts have been hampered by the damage to the building’s interior.
 Other complicating factors are debris and a partial roof collapse from a 1909 fire in the same building.
 City officials are doing their best not to compromise the value of the warehouse as a historic site while getting the answers they need.

-The staff and North Carolina fire injury attorneys of Speaks Law Firm are pleased to hear that this giant fire led to no human injuries, and we salute the successful efforts of the emergency responders in containing the blaze.
+The staff and North Carolina premises liability attorneys of Speaks Law Firm are pleased to hear that this giant fire led to no human injuries, and we salute the successful efforts of the emergency responders in containing the blaze.